tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

-# KVM based infrastructure with terraform
+# Libvirt/KVM based infrastructure with terraform

 This directory contains the terraform templates and support files required to deploy the KVM/libvirt based infrastructure components required to deploy the baremetal IPI OCP cluster.